 On June 27, 2023, the Company entered into a Separation Agreement and Release with its former CMO in connection with his termination of employment on June 7, 2023.
-Under such agreement, in consideration for his release of claims relating thereto, the former executive is entitled to the severance payments and benefits set forth in the Company's Executive Severance Plan, dated March 23, 2022, and described in the Company's definitive proxy statement, filed with the Securities and Exchange Commission on April 20, 2023.
+Under such agreement, in consideration for his release of claims relating thereto, the former executive is entitled to the severance payments and benefits set forth in the Company's Executive Severance Plan, dated March 23, 2022, and described in the Company's definitive proxy statement, filed with the Securities and Exchange Commission on April 20, 2023 (the "Executive Severance Plan").

 On July 3, 2023, the Company entered into a Separation Agreement and Release with its former CPO, in connection with her termination of employment on June 7, 2023.
-Under such agreement, in consideration for her release of claims relating thereto and in lieu of any severance payments and benefits set forth in the Company's Executive Severance Plan to which she may otherwise be entitled, the former executive is entitled to (i) an award of 53,652 RSU's under the Company's 2021 Equity Incentive Plan, each representing a right to receive an issuance of one share of the Company's common stock and (ii) payment by the Company of the applicable premiums for continuing health care coverage for the former executive and her eligible dependents for a period of nine months commencing July 2023.
-Such RSUs vested fully on the eighth day following the date of execution of her Separation Agreement.
+Under such agreement, in consideration for her release of claims relating thereto and in lieu of any severance payments and benefits set forth in the Executive Severance Plan to which she may otherwise be entitled, the former executive is entitled to (i) an award of 53,652 RSU's under the Company's 2021 Equity Incentive Plan, each representing a right to receive an issuance of one share of the Company's common stock and (ii) payment by the Company of the applicable premiums for continuing health care coverage for the former executive and her eligible dependents for a period of nine months commencing July 2023.
+Such RSUs vested fully on the eighth day following the date of execution of her Separation Agreement and Release.

 During the quarter ended June 30, 2023, the Company recorded \$2,056 for charges related to the reduction in force, of which \$650 was related to the Company's former CMO and the Company's former CPO.
+As of September 30, 2023, \$79 of such charges remain unpaid, and are recorded within accrued expenses.